AayushC07/Spine-Pelvic-Disease-Classification/README.md

 # Spine-Pelvic-Disease-Classification
-Classification into 4 categories of disease i.e. DH (Disk Hernia), Spondylolisthesis (SL), Normal (NO) and Abnormal (AB) using the given features of pelvic and spine orientation.
+Classification into 2 categories of disease i.e. Normal (NO) and Abnormal (AB) using the given features of pelvic and spine orientation.